mkewish/AVLTree/README.md

 This program creates an AVL self-balancing binary tree data structure written in C++ and runs it through a series of performance tests of randomly generated key-value pairs.

+An initial test () can be called to check if the AVL tree is working.

 After the performance test, the terminal will display instances of:

 - add